Mojang/minecraft-editor/README.md

 ---

 ## Housekeeping
-- Editor will be exclusively available in Bedrock Preview on Windows until the feature set and quality meets our standards to be made visible in Retail and the Launcher.
+- Editor will be exclusively available in Bedrock Preview on Windows until the feature set and quality meets our standards.
-- Editor is not a new gamemode, and actively being made to be intentionally distinct from Creative, Survival, and Adventure.
+- Editor is not a new gamemode, it is a tool to assist creators in their worldbuilding workflows.

 ---